ypsitau/jr200/README.md

 The rules:

-- You're a transporter to carry loads from left to right.
+- You're a transporter who carries loads by moving from left to right.

-- Push `[SPACE]` key to jump on elevators until you reach at the goal on the left side.
+- Push `[SPACE]` key to jump onto the next elevator until you reach at the goal on the left side.

 - The stage is cleared when you get to the goal six times.